lzrbit/Dual-LS/README.md

 Please check README.md files in each sub-folder in ```results_in_paper``` and run the code to obtain the figures.

+# Contact
+If you have any questions or suggestions, feel free to contatct our main contributors:
+- Zirui Li (ziruili.work.bit@gmail.com)
+- Yunlong Lin (yunlonglin@bit.edu.cn)

 # Acknowledgement
 This research is supported by the National Natural Science Foundation of China under Grant 52372405.